IcySunStudio/fetcher/README.md

 Fetch and display asynchronous data easily.

-Doc, examples and more to come.
+*Package in development: documentation, examples and more to come.*

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

 ## Features

-TODO: List what your package can do.
+TODO: Finish list what your package can do.
 Maybe include images, gifs, or videos.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+TODO: Finish list prerequisites and provide or point to information on how to start using the package.

 ## Usage

-TODO: Include short and useful examples for package users.
+TODO: Finish include short and useful examples for package users.
 Add longer examples to `/example` folder.

 ```dart